-Andrew Hung releases his debut album Realisationship on Lex Records on 6th October.
+Andrew Hung releases his debut album Realisationship on Lex Records.

 Realisationship acts as a marker for a revelatory period for the artist; the cocoon of his previous work is shattered and a new relationship with the inner infinite emerges.